 Ms Latham who had begun identifying as transgender three months earlier, was serving a life sentence for three attempted murders when the death in custody occurred.
 The inquest heard that this prisoner “went through phases” and was not committed to changing gender.
 Indeed earlier that year Ms Latham told staff that they wanted to become a Muslim and made plans to change their name.
 However, one month later, they asked an officer to change the records of religion from Muslim to no religion.

 Ms Latham had not requested a transfer to the female estate and the inquest concluded that the transition had been handled correctly.
 Had this prisoner been a natal female, the level of violence and risk to staff and fellow prisoners means they would have still needed to have been incarcerated within the high security male estate, in line with UK policy.
-Women’s prisons do not have the required high security facilities; Ms Latham required 5 prison guards to be present to open the cell door such was the risk to staff and other prisoners.
+Women’s prisons do not have the required high security facilities; the risk Ms Latham represented to staff and other prisoners required that 5 prison guards were present whenever their cell door was opened.